How Long Does It Take To Become A Dog Groomer?

 While no state currently requires a formal education for dog groomers, these options can help you gain the foundational knowledge and experience you need to do the job well.
 The timeline varies for each, and many are self-paced, meaning you can learn at a pace that is comfortable for you and works with your schedule.
 The more formal the education, the higher odds of increasing your income potential.

-1. Hands-On School (2-5 Months)
+1. Trade School Grooming Programs (2-5 Months)

 There are several dog grooming schools across the country that offer a blend of classroom and hands-on education.
 Unfortunately, hands-on schools are usually more expensive and time consuming than online schools, but they offer a more robust curriculum, a more in-depth education, and the opportunity to groom dozens (if not hundreds) of dogs.
 Plus, unlike in an online school, your time at a hands-on dog grooming school also serves as great experience.
+The Academy of Pet Careers in St. Louis is a great option for those who want hands on experience, accelerated curriculum, and a grooming certification upon graduation.

-2. Online School (6-12 Months)
+2. Dog Grooming Online School (6-12 Months)

 Many prospective dog groomers opt for online schooling.
 One of the biggest benefits of an online program is that you can learn at your own pace.
 Unfortunately, these programs offer little to no hands-on coaching, so you will need to gain that experience elsewhere, which could delay your journey to becoming a professional dog groomer.

-3. Mentorship (Timeline Varies)
+3. Pet Grooming Mentorship (Timeline Varies)

 The next best option is to find a mentor within the industry and learn from them, usually as an unpaid intern.
 In this case, your education timeline will depend on your mentor’s availability and discretion.
 They will train you at the pace in which they think you’re ready to learn.